Easy Homemade Béchamel Sauce (French White Sauce Recipe)

 4.9 of 10 votes

-Here is how to make the perfect Bechamel Sauce; creamy, silky, and without lumps!
+Here is how to make the perfect bechamel sauce aka white sauce; creamy, silky, and without lumps!

 A saucepan filled with creamy bechamel sauce is being stirred with a wooden spoon, resting on a wooden board beside a potted herb and a small bowl of spices.